 Grab your breath mints, because it's time to scare aware the vampires at the Cleveland Garlic Festival in Shaker Square.
 Before we start breaking out the Twilight jokes, let's get serious.
 The annual festival is one of the fastest-growing food fests in Northeast Ohio — and for very good reason.

 Did you know that the Cleveland area is home to more than 300 varietals of garlic?
 And did you know that because of the region’s mineral-rich soil, our garlic happens to be some of the tastiest in the U.S.?
 Wanna know what we do to celebrate our garlic-growing prowess?
 We throw a party (duh).
-The Cleveland Garlic Festival is every home chef’s paradise and has become one of the fastest-growing culinary festivals in Northeast Ohio.
-Still, do yourself (and others) a favor and grab your Tic-Tacs on the way out.
+The Cleveland Garlic Festival is every home chef’s paradise, but do yourself (and others) a favor and grab your Tic-Tacs on the way out.

 What To Do There

 - With dozens of on-site vendors that range from independent farmers to local restaurants, competitions between some of the region’s top chefs, and a tent devoted entirely to cheese, this is a food-lover’s playground.
 So what are you going to do at the Cleveland Garlic Festival?
 You’re gonna eat.
 You’re gonna watch people eat.
 And you’re gonna watch people make things that you’ll want to eat.
 Got any other questions?

 - There will be ample opportunities to wash all that garlicky goodness down with some of Ohio’s best craft beer purveyors on hand to keep you lubed up and hungry.
 There’s even garlic beer.
 Because of course there is.